pyhernvann/EcoDiet/README.md

 devtools::install_github("pyhernvann/EcoDiet", build_vignettes = TRUE, dependencies = TRUE)
 ```

 Since the 6th of May 2020 EcoDiet is also available on the CRAN.
-Thus, you can directly install it from R and load it:
+You can directly install it from R and load it:

 ```{r, eval = FALSE}
 install.packages("EcoDiet")